goalifyplus/docs/administrator-guides/authentication/cas/README.md

 Select the CAS version used by you CAS provider, most modern providers will use `CAS 2.0`

-NOTE: You may have to allow your Rocket.Chat site to connect to your CAS - CAS Management Service is an easy to use approach to this problem.
+NOTE: You may have to allow your Goalify.Chat site to connect to your CAS - CAS Management Service is an easy to use approach to this problem.